 Auxiliary right-turn acceleration lanes allow entering vehicles (those that have turned right from a driveway or minor public road onto the major route) to accelerate before entering the through-traffic flow.
 Acceleration lanes should be provided where free-flow right-turn lanes are provided from the minor street onto the major street.
 Acceleration lanes may also be appropriate where crash experience indicates a problem with right-turning, entering vehicles.
 The right-turn acceleration lane should be sufficiently long to allow safe and efficient merge maneuvers.
-The design length, tapers and other features of right-turn acceleration lanes shall be determined by the Geometrics Engineer.
+The design length, tapers and other features of right-turn acceleration lanes should be in accordance with the AASHTO Green Book.